s3team/uroboros/Docker/README.md

 ## Docker usage

-run the Docker container with `docker run --privileged` in order to allow the container to create its own namespaces.
+run the Docker container with `docker run`.

 ```shell
 docker run -it ail:0.12